lukemccarvill/LED-Globe-Project/README.md

 ### 2. Install dependencies
 Make sure you have Python 3.x installed.
 Install the required dependencies by running (depending on your python distribution):
-`pip install -r requirements.txt`  or `mamba install --yes --file requirements.txt` This will install the necessary Python libraries like geopandas, pandas, rasterio, and matplotlib.
+`pip install -r requirements.txt`  or `mamba install --yes --file requirements.txt`

+This will install the necessary Python libraries like geopandas, pandas, rasterio, and matplotlib.
-### 3. Adjust Parameters
-In `main.py`, you can adjust the parameters to suit your project needs:
-- `draw_gores`, `draw_countries`, `draw_leds`, `draw_equator`: Toggle whether to draw the gores, countries, LED markers, and/or equator.
-- `create_coords_for_manufact`: Set this to `True` to create the pick-and-place spreadsheet with the LED coordinates on the gores.
-- *In the future, the dimensions and number of gores variables will hopefully function with arbitrary values, but currently, those values are hardcoded.*

-### 4. Run the Main Script
+### 3. Run the Main Script
-Run the `main.py` script to generate the 4000x2000mm SVG map:
+Run the `gui.py` script to generate the 4000x2000mm SVG map:
-`python src/gui.py`
-Make sure you close any open files (e.g., in QGIS or Excel) to avoid permission errors.
+`python src/gui.py`.
+This will first open a GUI interface, allowing the user to dynamically choose some parameters.

+To adjust the final map image look, the user can select whether the followng are visible:
+- gore outlines
+- the equator line
+- the country borders
+- LED markers
+- whether the coordinates are created in an Excel file for the manufacturer

+The user can select the following parameters to change how the LEDs are allocated:
+- what raster is used to determine where LEDs are placed
+- what year is used

+If the user is confident with editing the code, the user can also enter `src/main.py` and edit some parameters, such as the total number of LEDs allocated (`tot_leds`) or information about the globe size (e.g. `final_width` or `num_gores`).

-### 5. View the Output
+### 4. View the Output
 - The output SVG will be shown in Matplotlib; this figure should pop up automatically if there are no errors.
 Close any existing open Matplotlib figures before running the script.
 - The output SVG file will be saved in the `outputs/` folder as `full_map_4m_by_2m.svg`.

-### 6. Pick-and-Place File
+### 5. Pick-and-Place File
-If you enabled `create_coords_for_manufact`, a pick-and-place Excel file with the LED coordinates for each gore half will be created.
+If you enabled `Create coordinate spreadsheet for PCB manufacturing`, a pick-and-place Excel file with the LED coordinates for each gore half will be created.
 Each sheet in the file corresponds to one gore half for manufacturing.
 This `gorehalf_coordinates_with_sheets.xlsx` will be found in the `/outputs` folder.

 For manufacturing, the flexible PCB can be designed with two layers: one dedicated to 2.12 V and the other to 0 V. This strategy simplifies the design, similar to solar PV cell design, by eliminating the need for thousands of individual traces and ensuring even power delivery across all LEDs.
 Hooking up the power supply at the North Pole would also probably be best.
 Then, these strips can be placed on some sphere like an inflatable balloon or even a rigid ball.